$ sudo ./learn_linux --hands-on

 Understand computers.
 Don't just use them.

-Most kids use computers every day but have zero idea how they actually work.
+Most people use computers every day but have zero idea how they actually work.
 Root Access fixes that — in 4 hands-on Saturdays.

 Week 01